Deshaun Watson Has Strong Showing At NFL Combine — Could Be Chicago Bears’ Pick

 “One thing that translates from college to the NFL is winners, and I think being a quarterback, that’s the biggest thing being recognized, winning games.
 That’s all I’ve been doing.”

-The ability to make the adjustments is what have teams pressing pause on not only Deshaun Watson, but every other quarterback as well.
+The ability to make the adjustments is what have teams pressing pause on not only Deshaun Watson but every other quarterback as well.
 It is not an exact science, but a lasting impression can be made.

 Deshaun Watson is in the position to control his own destiny.
 The Chicago Bears are looming as his first realistic destination for Watson.
 If not the Bears, there is the New York Jets.
 The best case for everyone involved is for Deshaun Watson to perform even better for his professional showcase.
 If Watson can build on his showing from the NFL draft combine, it will generate some excitement.